Summer Book Lover's Day is August 9 and we are Celebrating ALL WEEK with a HUGE giveaway!

 Start the series today with MOTION!

 Amazon Worldwide: http://mybook.to/Motion

 Google Play: http://bit.ly/2RRny94

 Meet Penny Reid:

-Penny Reid is the Wall Street Journal and USA Today Bestselling Author of the Winston Brothers and Knitting in the City series.
+Penny Reid is the New York Times, Wall Street Journal and USA Today Best Selling Author of the Winston Brothers, Knitting in the City, Rugby, and Hypothesis series.
 She used to spend her days writing federal grant proposals as a biomedical researcher, but now she just writes books.
 She’s also a full time mom to three diminutive adults, wife, daughter, knitter, crocheter, sewer, general crafter, and thought ninja.